 The Kansas City Public Library strives to be a doorway to knowledge for all consisting of ten branches which are trusted, safe, and free access points to information, education, and technology.
 The Library’s Refugee & Immigrant Services & Empowerment (RISE) division aims to provide programming and resources to support refugees and immigrants as they integrate in to the social fabric of Kansas City.
 Additionally, RISE partners with community resources to create a community that welcomes refugees and immigrants as neighbors and makes Kansas City a place where everyone thrives.
 RISE provides one-to-one and classroom programs for refugees and immigrants to learn English and prepare for the naturalization interview.
 RISE also hosts various events ranging from education to cultural celebrations to naturalization ceremonies at the Library.

 Contact Information: 14 W. 10th St, Kansas City, MO 64105 • 816-701-3766 • firstname.lastname@example.org

 Kansas City St. Andrew Highland Dance Association

 A group of dancers and teachers that seek to promote Scottish arts and heritage in the Kansas City metropolitan area.
-The Kansas City St. Andrew Highland Dance Association works with the Kansas City St. Andrew Pipes and Drums and the Kansas City Saint Andrew Society in our mission to preserve and promote Scottish arts and heritage in Kansas City.
-We also encourage our dancers to travel to compete in the United States, Canada, and Scotland.
+The Kansas City St. Andrew Highland Dance Association works with the Kansas City St. Andrew Pipes and Drums and the Kansas City St. Andrew Society in our mission to preserve and promote Scottish arts and heritage in Kansas City.
+We encourage our dancers to travel to compete in the United States, Canada, and Scotland.

 Contact Information: email@example.com